Become a Social Media Influencer

 The Health Insurance Portability and Accountability Act, or HIPAA, is the medical industry’s patient privacy and security law.
 The Act is designed to prtect consumers and patients from unauthorized use or disclosure of their health data; called Personal Health information (PHI).

 Here is how HIPAA defines ‘Marketing’: “The HIPAA Privacy Rule gives individuals important controls over whether and how their protected health information is used and disclosed for marketing purposes.

 With limited exceptions, the Rule requires an individual’s written authorization before a use or disclosure of his or her protected health information can be made for marketing.

 So as not to interfere with core health care functions, the Rule distinguishes marketing communications from those communications about goods and services that are essential for quality health care.”

-For most online and social media purposes, the signed Media Release is sufficient to protect the healthcare business from HIPAA breaches and associated liability.
+For most online and social media purposes, a Customer Release for Social Media is sufficient to protect the healthcare business from HIPAA breaches and associated liability.